jon-le0234/DoomScroller/README.md

     1. MagFace
     1. GoPro
     1. Clamp
+1. Assemble.

-1. For clamp mounting, decide whether you want a general or single size.
+For clamp mounting, decide whether you want a general or single size.
+1. General size
-    1. General size has a longer thread, allowing for devices of multiple widths and depths.
+    1. Uses a longer thread, allowing for devices of multiple widths and depths.
     1. Good for using DoomScrollers with devices of different sizes, e.g., sharing with other users.
+1. Single size
-    1. Single size has a shorter thread, allowing for devices of fewer widths and depths.
+    1. Has a shorter thread, allowing for devices of fewer widths and depths.
     1. Good for preventing damage to devices.
     1. Good for personal use and sharing with other devices of similar size.
     1. Currently only some combinations of widths and depths are available.
 1. I'm working on a parametric OpenSCAD model for the clamp.
 Not ready yet.
     1. This model will allow for even further customization, such as with the Thingiverse Customizer.

 ## Mini DoomScroller Assembly
 See "Mini DoomScroller/Images/##.webp" files to follow along with assembly instructions.